 Maroon scores 2, streaking Oilers beat struggling Sharks 3-2

-San Jose Sharks' Mikkel Boedker and Edmonton Oilers' Matthew Benning vie for the puck during the third period of an NHL hockey game Thursday, March 30, 2017, in Edmonton, Alberta.
+San Jose Sharks' Jannik Hansen and Edmonton Oilers' Matthew Benning vie for the puck during the third period of an NHL hockey game Thursday, March 30, 2017, in Edmonton, Alberta.
 Welcome To The $1,000,000 March Fever 2017 Challenge Just make your picks for each game before the tournament starts.

 Start the conversation, or Read more at White Lake Beacon.